nitrogen/simple_bridge/README.markdown

   + SimpleBridge is split into three parts:
     + A Bridge module to allows you to see information about the incoming request and construct a response.
-    + A Default Supervisor that starts and configures the underlying server based on either the server-specific configuration, or the univeral Simple Bridge configuration.
+    + A Default supervisor that starts and configures the underlying server based on either the server-specific configuration, or the univeral Simple Bridge configuration.
-    + A Default anchor module that interfaces the web server with a universal callout module behaviour.
+    + A Default **anchor** module, which implements the underlying communication and connection setup for each request, and that interfaces with your appliction through the use of a **handler** module.

 ## Hello World Example